Jerrysuper123/bibleStudy/1Corithians.md

 Always humble yourself and know your true position.
 You are just like a prisoner with death sentence to hell, if not for Christ's salvation.
 What is there to brag or boast?

+# 1 Corithians 5
+`6 Your boasting is not good.
+Don’t you know that a little yeast leavens the whole batch of dough?
+7 Get rid of the old yeast, so that you may be a new unleavened batch—as you really are.
+For Christ, our Passover lamb, has been sacrificed.
+8 Therefore let us keep the Festival, not with the old bread leavened with malice and wickedness, but with the unleavened bread of sincerity and truth.`

+There is nothing to boast as a human being.
+Keep your heart in sincerity and truth, even though it takes more time and efforts.
+When doing business, people are not transaction items, but handle people with care and love.
+So that they might see Christ in you.

+`11 But now I am writing to you that you must not associate with anyone who claims to be a brother or sister[c] but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
+Do not even eat with such people.`

+Like in the corporate setting, it just takes one person who is negative and uncooperative to corrupt the whole team.
+You know it is time to let this person go.